pennhanlee/tp/docs/UserGuide.md

 ### Deleting a book : `delete`

-You can use the Delete Command to delete unwanted books from _bookmark_ so that you remove books that you no longer want to track.
+You can use the Delete Command to delete unwanted books from _bookmark_ so that you can remove books that you no longer want to track.

 <div markdown="block" class="alert alert-success">
 :heavy_check_mark: **Format:**

    `delete INDEX`

 </div>